ForEvolve/ForEvolve.DependencyInjection/README.md

 What is currently supported:

 -   Transient contextual injection
+-   Scoped contextual injection
 -   Singleton contextual injection
-- A few other mixed use-cases, but that's still brittle for now

 What is not supported yet:

 -   Contextual injection in MVC controllers
-- Scoped contextual injection
-- Contextual object trees building
+-   Contextual object trees building (using a service providers tree to manage the complexity)

+_A few other mixed use-cases could also work, but use at your own risks!_

 ## AutoFactory